IntelLabs/academic-budget-bert/README.md

 This repository contains scripts for pre-training and finetuning BERT-like models with limited time and compute budget.
 The code is based on the work presented in the following paper:

-Peter Izsak, Moshe Berchansky, Omer Levy, [How to Train BERT with an Academic Budget](https://arxiv.org/abs/2104.07705) - (to appear at EMNLP 2021).
+Peter Izsak, Moshe Berchansky, Omer Levy, [How to Train BERT with an Academic Budget](https://aclanthology.org/2021.emnlp-main.831.pdf) (EMNLP 2021).

 ## Installation